Skip to Content

 How much can a garbage truck fit?
 Unlike most other types of commercial trucks, garbage trucks are smaller and more maneuverable.
 Rear-loading garbage trucks have a capacity of 35 cubic yards and can cover an area of up to 850 homes.
 The largest rear-loading garbage truck in the market, the Amrep HX450, can hold anywhere from 25 to 32 cubic yards.
 Amrep garbage trucks feature easy-access replacement parts and customized fabrications to suit each individual company’s needs.

-READ ALSO: What is the Horn on a Truck Called?
+READ ALSO: What is the Longest Lasting Truck?

 A standard garbage truck can haul about twelve to fourteen tons of waste a day.
 A standard garbage truck can pick up waste from between eight hundred and eighty-five homes.
 Rear loader trucks feature an opening on the rear of the truck to dump trash bins.
 Some models also have a hydraulic lift to dump garbage bins.
 While rear loader garbage trucks are common, you should always check their condition before purchasing one.